wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 white_list
 ^^^^^^^^^^^^^^^^^^

-This is a list of IP addresses that should never be blocked with active response.
-Repeat this option for multiple IPs, one IP per line.
+This designates IP addresses that should never be blocked with an active response and, though only one IP address can be included in this section, you may repeat this as many times as needed to include additional IP addresses.
-This option is only valid in server and local installs.

 +--------------------+----------------------------+
 | **Default value**  | n/a                        |